rangle/angular-training-slides/slides/src/content/components.md

 ## Creating Custom Events (2/2)

-The parent component can listen to a child custom event with the same syntax as DOM events:
+The parent component can listen to a child custom event with the same syntax as DOM events, for [example](http://plnkr.co/edit/2NwExD?p=preview):

 ```ts
 import {Component} from '@angular/core';